Welcome to COSC 1336

 Student Success Factors

-Student Success Factors (SSFs) are those components required for student success in this course.
+Student Success Factors are those components required for student success in this course.

-- Prior Preparation - While there are no official prerequisites for the course, the student should be comfortable with general personal computing concepts such as file/folder management, word processing, and website navigation.
+- Prior Preparation - College Algebra or a course that requires College Algebra is the prerequisite for the course.
+The student should be comfortable with general personal computing concepts such as file/folder management, word processing, and website navigation.

 - Time Commitment - The student must have sufficient time to study the material and complete the assignments.
 Naturally, the time required will depend upon each student's current skills and previous experience.
 A reasonable approximation is that somewhere between 5-10 hours per week will be necessary for success.